From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

 2024 photo inside Eppley Airfield’s waiting area.

-As of 2023, the 2,650 acre medium hub airport is the 61st busiest in the country ranking it between Albuquerque International and Memphis International Airports.
+Its continual growth into the 21st century included the expansion of its on-site customs facility that allowed for international flights, the first of which headed to Toronto in 2018.
+While that daily flight ended in 2019, the airport continued to handle international cargo, charter and private flights.
+As of 2023, the 2,650 acre medium hub airport was the 61st busiest in the country ranking it between Albuquerque International and Memphis International Airports.
+It handles more arrivals and departures than all other airports in the state combined.
 It has three runways with its busiest routes being Denver, Atlanta, Chicago, Phoenix and Dallas/Fort Worth.
-Its most widely used airline is Southwest by a large margin.

 2024 photo of the terminal expansion.
 Photo courtesy of Eppley Airfield.